StefanZander/lecture_notes/ewa/javascript/marp/js_functions.md

 - The Special Role of Functions in JavaScript
 - Function Declaration versus Function Expression
 - Hoisting
+- Function Types
+  - Constructor Functions
+  - Self-Invoking Functions
+  - Arrow Functions
+- Working with Functions
   - Assigning a Function to a Variable
   - Adding a Function to an Object
   - Passing Functions to other Functions as Arguments
   - Returning a Function from a Function
   - Parameters in Functions